ryanallen/words-of-my-perfect-teacher/README.md

 "I myself became a powerful [preta](#preta) because I made the wish to be reborn where I could see what happened to them as a result of their actions.
 Had I not made such a wish I would have been born amongst the [gods](#gods) of the [Heaven of the Thirty-three](#thirty-three), having given alms to a [sublime being](#sublime-being).

-"If you ever go to our village, tell my daughter, who is a prostitute, that you ahve seen her parents and that you have been entrusted to tell her that what she is doing will have negative effects, that it is the wrong way to live and she should give up those evil ways.
+"If you ever go to our village, tell my daughter, who is a prostitute, that you have seen her parents and that you have been entrusted to tell her that what she is doing will have negative effects, that it is the wrong way to live and she should give up those evil ways.

 "If she doesn't believe you, tell her that in her father's old house there are four iron pots filled with gold, a golden stick and an ablution jar for monks.
 Tell her to take them and make offerings to the great and sublime [Katyayana](#katyayana) from time to tome, and to dedicate the merit in our name.
 This will reduce our [karma](#karma) till it is finally exhausted."